Showing posts with label u2. Show all posts

 "Walk On," a compelling track from the album All That You Can't Leave Behind, is explicitly dedicated to Aung San Suu Kyi, the Burmese academic and pro-democracy activist who garnered international recognition for her courageous efforts.

 The song was directly inspired by Suu Kyi's unwavering commitment to the fight for freedom and democracy in Burma, which tragically resulted in her being placed under house arrest for an extended period.
-Due to its dedication to Suu Kyi, the song faced a ban in Burma, highlighting the significant political impact of U2's music and their consistent willingness to take a public stand on critical human rights issues around the world.
+Due to its dedication to Suu Kyi, the song faced a ban in Burma, highlighting the significant political impact of U2's music.

 Silver and Gold – Nelson Mandela